-This course examines various criminals (serial killers, assassins) and crimes (heists, cold cases) with the aim of understanding why.
-Why did they do what they did?
-Why do these crimes continue to happen?
+This course examines various secret societies (Peoples Temple.
+Branch Davidians, Heaven's Gate, etc.) and scandals (scandals in the world of politics, religion, entertainment, business & society) with the aim of understanding why.
+Why were these societies formed?
+What tactics are used?
+Why do people join these societies?
+In regards to scandals, why do these crimes and cover-ups continue to happen?
 Understanding why will help us identify warning signs today.
-Students will develop their own ideas on what they believe leads people to do such things, as well as formulate steps that can be taken to try and prevent these crimes from happening in the future.
+Students will develop their own ideas on what they believe leads people to do such things, as well as formulate steps that can be taken to try and prevent these issues from continuing in the future.
+Students will critique human behavior by analyzing primary and secondary documents.
+They will use literature, journalistic materials, and other forms of media in order for them to fully engage with the material and draw well-reasoned conclusions on the topics.